Humans-of-Julia/TypeDBClient.jl/docs/src/index.md

 ## About

-This is a community approach to translate a given client interface to the knowledge graph database **Grakn** made by [Grakn.ai] (https://grakn.ai/) into Julia Language.
+This is a community approach to translate a given client interface to the knowledge graph database **Grakn** made by [Grakn.ai](https://grakn.ai/) into Julia Language.

 Starting out as an educational project and to benefit the **Julia** ecosystem.

-Please review the [user guide] (http://0.0.0.0/guide.html) or if you'd like to help building this the [contribution guidlines] (http://0.0.0.0/contributing.html).
+Please review the [user guide](http://0.0.0.0/guide.html) or if you'd like to help building this the [contribution guidlines](http://0.0.0.0/contributing.html).

-Feel free to join the project channel on the [Discord server] (https://discord.gg/NSYrYZQRyv), and take over a part in translating the given client reference into Julia.
+Feel free to join the project channel on the [Discord server](https://discord.gg/NSYrYZQRyv), and take over a part in translating the given client reference into Julia.

 > **Grakn** is the knowledge graph engine to organise complex networks of data and making it queryable, by performing knowledge engineering.
 > Rooted in Knowledge Representation and Automated Reasoning, **Grakn** provides the knowledge foundation for cognitive and intelligent (e.g. AI) systems, by providing an intelligent language for modelling,